JoranVandenbroucke/joranvandenbroucke.github.io/assets/markdown/blogs/LCM/LCM.md

 Navmesh Generators can figure out the environment and sketch a floorplan of your world.
 Let me introduce you to some of them.

-Rabin?in a chapter of "AI Game Programming Wisdom"?introduced a method to conjure up a Navmesh from thin air [\[5\]](#5).
+Rabin, in a chapter of "AI Game Programming Wisdom"?introduced a method to conjure up a Navmesh from thin air [\[5\]](#5).
 His method, documented within its pages, uses the Hertel Mehlhorn triangulation algorithm [\[5\]](#5).
 Yet, this approach needed to optimise the number of convex regions.